 Install Inkscape with Snap

-Install Inkscape with Snap if you want a current upstream build that updates automatically.
+Install Inkscape with Snap if you want Snap Store packaging that updates automatically.
+The Snap package is published by Inkscape Project on Snapcraft and uses strict confinement.
 Standard Ubuntu desktop installs already include snapd; if the snap command is missing on a server or minimal install, add it first with sudo apt install snapd -y.

 Install the Snap package: